 Early History of the Coning family

-Another 139 words (10 lines of text) covering the years 1608 and 1694 are included under the topic Early Coning History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coning research.
+Another 70 words (5 lines of text) covering the years 1608, 1694 and 1608 are included under the topic Early Coning History in all our PDF Extended History products and printed products wherever possible.

 Coning Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Coning has been spelled Conan, Conane, Conad, Connan, Connant, Conant and others.

 Early Notables of the Coning family (pre 1700)

 Notable amongst the Clan at this time was Sir Arthur Conant; and Rev. John Conant D.D.
 (1608-1694), an English clergyman, theologian, and Vice-Chancellor of Oxford University.
 He was the "son of Robert and Elizabeth...